Jonathan-J8/three-materials-compiled/README.md

 ## Scripts

-If you need to recompile the related codes from materials, follow these steps:
+If you need to recompile the materials, follow those steps:

 ```bash
 cd ./compiler